signalapp/Signal-Desktop/CONTRIBUTING.md

 [mocha](http://mochajs.org/) and our assertion library is [chai](http://chaijs.com/api/assert/).

-The easiest way to run all tests at once is `yarn test`.

-You can browse tests from the command line with `grunt unit-tests` or in an interactive session with `NODE_ENV=test yarn run start`.
+The easiest way to run all tests at once is `yarn test`, which will run them on the command line.
+You can run the client-side tests in an interactive session with `NODE_ENV=test yarn run start`.

-If you want to run the `libtextsecure` tests, you can run `yarn run test-electron`, which also runs the unit tests.

-To run Node.js tests, you can run `yarn test-server` from the command line.
-You can get code coverage numbers for this kind of run via `yarn test-server-coverage`, then display the report with `yarn open-coverage`.

 ## Pull requests